MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-distributed-computing-background-jobs.md

 # Running background jobs (ScaleR in Microsoft R)

+In Microsoft R, you can run jobs interactively, waiting for results before continuing on to the next operation, or you can run them asynchronously in the background if a job is long-running.

 <a name="non-waiting-jobs"></a>
-## Non-Waiting jobs for background processing
+## Non-Waiting jobs

-In Microsoft R, you can run jobs interactively, waiting for results before continuing, or you can rum them in the background.

 By default, all jobs are "waiting jobs" or "blocking jobs" (where control of the R prompt is not returned until the job is complete).
 As you can imagine, you might want a different interaction model if you are sending time-intensive jobs to your distributed compute context.
 Decoupling your current session from in-progress jobs will enable jobs to proceed in the background while you continue to work on your R Console for the duration of the computation.
 This can be useful if you expect the distributed computations to take a significant amount of time, and when such computations are managed by a job scheduler.